-- (i) PAS 1 (Amendment), Presentation of Financial Statements Presentation of Items of Other Comprehensive Income (effective from July 1, 2012).
-The amendment requires an entity to group items presented in other comprehensive income into those that, in accordance with other PFRS: (a) will not be reclassified subsequently to profit or loss, and, (b) will be reclassified subsequently to profit or loss when specific conditions are met.
-The amendment has been applied retrospectively, hence, the presentation of other comprehensive income has been modified to reflect the changes.
+- Other Comprehensive Income (effective from July 1, 2012).
+The amendment requires an entity to group items presented in other comprehensive income into those that, in accordance with other PFRS: (a) will not be reclassified subsequently to profit or loss, and, (b) will be reclassified subsequently to profit or loss, and, the metal are metal and metal and presentation of other comprehensive income has been modified to reflect the changes.
 Prior period comparatives have been restated as a consequence of this change in presentation. - (ii) PAS 19 (Revised), Employee Benefits (effective from January 1, 2013).
 This revised standard made a number of changes to the accounting for employee benefits.
 The most significant changes relate to the defined benefit plans as follows: - eliminates the corridor approach and requires the recognition of remeasurements (including actuarial gains and losses) arising in the reporting period in other comprehensive income; - changes the measurement and presentation of certain components of the defined benefit cost.
 The net amount in profit or loss is affected by the removal of the expected return on plan assets and interest cost components and their replacement by a net interest expense or income based on the net defined liability or asset, and, - enhances disclosure requirements, including information about the characteristics of defined benefit plans and the risks that entities are exposed to through participation in those plans.